Edinburgh-Software-Engineering-Methods/sem/use-cases/use-case-4.md

 Primary task.

 ### Preconditions

-The user has access to global population data.
 The database has up-to-date population data for the top N countries in the world

 ### Success End Condition

-A report is generated for the top N populated countries in the world where N is provided by the user
+A report is generated for the top N populated countries in the world where N is provided by the user.

 ### Failed End Condition